MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 ## Step 2: Load content into the workspace

 You can upload content from OneDrive, SharePoint, or a local file.
-In this tutorial, we load data from a file.
+In this tutorial, we load a *.pbix* file.

 1. From the top menu bar, select **Upload > Browse**.